 Hire smartly.
-Look beyond skills to soft-skills that contribute to a workplace where no one is bristling at anyone else (either due to incompetence, arrogance, tactlessness, etc).
+More than 25% of employees resign because of their colleagues.
+Safeguard your workplace from bad eggs.
+They can stink up the whole place.
+Look beyond skills to soft skills that contribute to a workplace where no one is bristling at anyone else (either due to incompetence, arrogance, tactlessness, etc).

 Take feedback.
 Be genuinely interested.
-At USource, we are asked what we would like to see, change, or do at the end of the year, and there’s an open-door policy with our head honchos– we can speak to them anytime.
+Asked what they would like to see, change, or do at the end of the year.
+Establish an open-door policy where your freelancers can speak to the head honchos anytime.

-Make your team your partners.
+Make your team your partner.
 Speaking of open-door, share results as much as goals.
 What’s going on, and why?
 The need-to-know policy is cold and dead.
-Establish a transparency, a partnership.
+Establish transparency, a partnership.
 When your employees feel like they are included, they become invested.

 Just as you take feedback, be sure to give it.
 A reward for work well done doesn’t always have to be material.
-Recognize, praise, and thank for every achievement and and milestone.
-At USource, “thank you” is like our catchphrase.
+Recognize, praise, and thank for every achievement and milestone.
+A “thank you” is a motivating catchphrase.
 It’s a tiny thing, and yet so powerful.

 A Culture of Warmth: Fun, Caring, Good Times

-Chat with each other – Before it became something that meant instant messaging, a chat means an informal, friendly talk.
-Virtual staff who chat are happy freelancers.
+Chat with each other – Before it became something that meant instant messaging, a chat meant an informal, friendly talk.
+Outsourced staff who chat are happy freelancers.